umerk4466/Automatic-Elevator/README.md

 ## How to Run?

-This application is made with Ide visual studio to run this:
+This application is made for only windows operating systems, To run this application goto:

 ```bash
 Go to  -> Application Directory